 Should I add all partners that I have in my country?

 No. You can add all partners if you desire, otherwise at least one of the foreign partners must be in the registry to the American company; with a single partner will be enough.

 Can I pay the registration fees of the Company with a credit card from my country?

 Yes.
 We accept payments by debit or credit card from your country of residence.
 We accept international cards and / or Internet quota.

 Can you help me with the opening of the bank account in the United States on behalf of my company?

 Yes.
-For many years Martorell Office works directly with leading and largest banks in the United States, we will contact the bank of your choice and we will provide them with all legal documentation they may need to open the account until you are physically present here in the United States.
+For many years Martorell Office works directly with leading and largest banks in the United States, we will contact the bank of your choice and we will provide them with all documentation they may need to open the account until you are physically present here in the United States.

 What is the EIN (Tax Identification Number) - Employer Identification Number (EIN):